SVLaursen/ComplexSoftware_MiniProject_ClientToServer/README.md

 - Once the client is running, enter the local network's IP-address, followed by the port number: 54000, and your username
 - If you wish to connect multiple clients, simply repeat step 9-10 in a new Command Prompt window

+### IMPORTANT!
+If you want multiple clients connected to the server, make sure that the first client has send a message prior to the second client connects.